AbdullahElTiby/2.0-InterTRGuide/README.md

 Then type :
 py manage.py makemigrations

+then hit enter

 Then type :
 py manage.py migrate

+then hit enter

 Then type :
 py manage.py runserver

+then hit enter

 Done !!